ThanhNguyen93/medical_device_recall/README.md

 Medical device recall dataset is another public FDA website regarding information about recall. https://www.fda.gov/medical-devices/medical-device-recalls/2019-medical-device-recalls

-Thus, the objective of this project is to find the relationship between these two datasets.
+### Project objective: find the relationship between these two datasets.
 In specific:

 - Once a report appeard in MAUDE, how long does it take FDA to take action?
   - How long does it take from the _first adverse event_ to the recall date?
 Does it need to be adverse event to catch their attention?